01 – 28 May 2019 / 20

 one spring morning, sending its glad voice across an hundred

-Ganga Dussehra also known as Gangavataran, is the day when Ganges descended from heaven to earth, just near Haridwar.
+Ganga Jayanti (also known as Ganga Saptami) is the day when Ganga was reborn.
+Ganga Dussehra also known as Gangavataran, comes about a month later.
+It is the day when Ganges descended from heaven to earth, just near Haridwar.
 This has influenced the culture of India.
 The first sound picture in India ‘Gangavataran’, was made on this theme, about a decade after Hollywood.

 - Sanskrit / Hindi

 - Visual art

 - Performance art

 - New media

 - Visiting Ganges ghats,temples, ashrams